 Musemeche describes, in exquisite language, the perils of taking apart someone so small, and the special skill required to ensure everything is put back into place.
 Riveting and inspirational, it will change the way we view pediatric surgeons and spark debate about the issues surrounding pediatric healthcare today.

-Catherine Musemeche's Small: Life, Death and Doubt on the Front Lines of Pediatric Surgery, a behind-the-scenes look at saving children's lives, will be forthcoming in Spring, 2014.
+Catherine Musemeche's Small: Life and Death on the Front Lines of Pediatric Surgery, a behind-the-scenes look at saving children's lives, will be forthcoming in Fall, 2014.

 Dr. Musemeche is also the author of "Wake-Up Call," which was included in Twelve Breaths A Minute (Southern Methodist University Press, 2010), an anthology of end of life stories and excerpted on the NPR website.
 The book has just been released in paperback under the title At the End of Life: True Stories of How We Die.
 Read an Interview with Dr. Kate about "Wake Up Call."